 - File Storage

 The cloud can also be leveraged for very specific functions, which is precisely what Cloud Storage is.
-This is a service most people will be familiar with (think of Dropbox, or Google Drive – these are both cloud storage solutions).
-The company configures storage resources in their cloud, so that it can be used by other users or organisations.
-Cloud storage usually incorporates some software-as-a-service elements, because there will be a user interface that makes using the storage easier.
+This is a service most people will be familiar with (think of Dropbox or Google Drive – these are both cloud storage solutions).
+The company configures storage resources in their cloud so that they can be used by other users or organisations.
+Cloud storage usually incorporates software-as-a-service elements, because there will be a user interface that makes using the storage easier.